Ergodicity of partially hyperbolic diffeomorphisms in hyperbolic 3-manifolds: Case II Translation case on

-Since all orbits of $\widetilde \Phi_1$ (or $\widetilde \Phi_2$) are quasigeodesics with uniform constants, then the ideal points of the quasigeodesics $\beta_{n_j}$ also converge to the ideal points of $\beta$ (c.f. \cite{Th1}).
-In addition since $\Phi_i$ is transverse and regulating for a foliation $\cG_i$, it follows that no two orbits of $\widetilde \Phi_1$ (or $\widetilde \Phi_2$) can have the same forward and backwards ideal point (notice that for this we need the flow to be pseudo-Anosov and not just quasigeodesic, see \cite{Fen2012} for more details).
-In particular the orbit $\beta$ of $\widetilde \Phi_2$ is uniquely determined by its ideal points.
-In particular for any subsequence $\beta_{n_k}$ of $\beta_n$ which converges, it has to converge to $\beta$.
-In other words, since any such sequence has a convergent subsequence, then the whole sequence $\beta_n$ converges to $\beta$.
-Furthermore, now for any sequence $\alpha_n$ of lifts of periodic orbits of $\Phi_1$ converging to $\delta$, the corresponding orbits $\epsilon_n$ of $\widetilde \Phi_2$ converge to $\beta$ $-$ again this is because of the continuity property of the ideal points.
-It follows that $\beta$ is uniquely defined.
+In addition, more is true: the same arguments show that for any sequence $\alpha_n$ of lifts of periodic orbits of $\Phi_1$ converging to $\delta$, the corresponding orbits $\epsilon_n$ of $\widetilde \Phi_2$ converge to $\beta$ $-$ again this is because of the continuity property of the ideal points.
+It follows that $\beta$ is uniquely defined by the orbit $\delta$.

 This defines a map from $\oo_1$ to $\oo_2$.
 Again because of the uniformity of the constants of quasigeodesic behavior, this map is continuous.
 In addition, by the property that ideal points determine the orbit, this map is a bijection onto its image, which is homeomorphic to $\R^2$.
 The image is also $\pi_1(M)$ invariant.
 Since $\Phi_2$ is transitive \cite{Mosh}, there is a dense orbit, so this now implies that the image is $\oo_2$.